 When I need to clean my brush I start in the ribbed (left) side of the basin and run my brush up and down the ribs, not hard but enough to work out the paint.

-Next I rinse in one of the right side sections, dab on a towel (paper or cloth) and continue to paint.
+Next, rinse in one of the right side sections, dab on a towel (paper or cloth), and continue to paint.

-If I am getting ready to do a final clean on my brushes for the day I will use my favorite brush cleaner.
+For the final clean of the brushes for the day, use a brush cleaner.
 I have tried many including just plain dish soap but I always come back to this one.

 The Masters Brush Cleaner and Preserver